Lionelding/COMP551_Project4_Animal_Migration_Path/README.md

 Add the csv to the ./data/ folder

-To run the example, try:
+Use example_preprocess to pickle a preprocessed version of the data: e.g. `python example_preprocess.py plover_river_delta.csv plover_river_delta.pkl --cols 3 4`
-`python plover_river_delta.csv --cols 3 4 5`
+This will save a file called `plover_river_delta.pkl` to the `preprocessed_data/` folder.

-or whatever cols you might want
+Subsequently, you can load the data as follows: e.g. `python example_script.py plover_river_delta.pkl`